robertzhidealx/cs466-project/README.md

 Navigate to `http://localhost:3000` in your browser.
 Voila!

+A [screenshot](./webapp.png) of the website is included with this submission for your reference.

 Let us know at any point if you have issues running the code.
 Thank you very much!